pmorelli92/bunnify/README.md

 I encourage you to test Bunnify thoroughly in a development or staging environment before using it in a real work environment.
 This will allow you to become familiar with its features and limitations, and help me identify any issues that may arise.

+Things I want to do:

+1. Support for metrics.
+2. Support for open telemetry.

 ## Example

 You can find working examples under the `tests` folder.